 The more muscle mass your body has (and I do not mean bulky muscles like the ones you see in bodybuilding magazines), the more energy your body needs to feed those muscles in a resting state.

-Do not be shocked if your total caloric intake actually increases yet you shed inches and body fat.
+Do not be shocked if your total caloric intake actually increases as you shed inches and lose body fat.

 Also, it is possible to stay at the same body weight, yet your body composition changes so much that you need a new wardrobe altogether!

 Do not fall into the trap of starving yourself to lose weight.
 There is no easy way out.
-Kick-start your metabolism today and paradoxically watch how eating more food so that you can give your body the nutrients that it needs to run smoothly.
+If you are like many busy individuals, you may have to start eating more food so that you can give your body the nutrients that it needs to run smoothly.